vmware-archive/prerequisite-code/README.md

 errors.

 # Other software
-If you'd like to be extra prepared install MySQL, Maven, and Gradle with your package manager.
+Install the following packages using your package manager.

+- MySQL
+- Gradle
+- Maven
+- MongoDB
+- RabbitMQ